-Ochsner Clinic Foundation Academics Division purchased and implemented the Axiovert 200M Marianas inverted deconvolution microscope system from Intelligent Imaging Innovations (Slidebook software) in 2003 and users have logged an average of more than 32.5 cumulative hours weekly since that time.
+Ochsner Health Academics Division purchased and implemented the Axiovert 200M Marianas inverted deconvolution microscope system from Intelligent Imaging Innovations (Slidebook software) in 2003 and users have logged an average of more than 32.5 cumulative hours weekly since that time.
 Set-up time is minimal (15 minutes per user) so the logged time largely reflects image capture and data processing time.
 Five laboratories have utilized the microscope extensively.
 Images acquired with this microscope have contributed to several grant applications, manuscripts, and seminar presentations, and have significantly increased the quality of basic and translational research at Ochsner.

 The most important differentiating features of the deconvolution microscope include the ability of this system to take high clarity, high resolution photographs in 3D and real time.
 Many of the intracellular trafficking and cell migration studies in which we participate rely on time-lapse imaging over several hours to record events within living cells observed confocally with high resolution.
 The temporal and spatial resolution of deconvolution microscopy permits us to follow high speed subcellular events in 3D over time.

 In addition, the core has a standard Leica DMIRB fluorescent microscope with Spot software.